Painting a Severn Models Kit

 Brass models always require a primer paint, and I use the aerosol Citadel Corax White.
 This is a low-build primer formulated for the finely detailed Games Workshop wargame miniatures.
 As with all aerosol paints, ensure good ventilation when spraying and wear a suitable respirator mask.
 I apply 3 or 4 very thin coats – little more than a dusting each time.
 All I want to do is prime the model without filling in any detail.
 Each coat dries fairly quickly being so thin, so it is usually only 10 minutes or so drying time between coats.

 If the model is going to be handled a lot, then an 'etching primer' is required instead – this is an acidic paint that chemically bites into the metal.
 As my buildings and detailing are rarely handled, personally I find the etch primer isn't really necessary as the Corax seems to do the job.
+Some etching primers are a bit thick, so try to spray lightly with quicker passes to avoid excess paint build up.

 I use a white primer as I find that it shows all the colours I apply after to be bright and clean.
 Also if a building is to have white window frames, I often leave them as just primer.
 It is easier to paint wall colour around windows than it is to paint white inside a brick wall aperture.
 Once all the surfaces are white with primer, I set it aside usually overnight to dry thoroughly.
+The longer you can leave the primer to dry, the better it will be - so if you are in no hurry, leave it a couple of days.

 The pots of Citadel colours for brush application are acrylic based paints.
 Acrylic paint is a sort of water based liquid plastic – while wet it can be diluted with water, but once dry it does not wash off.
 It is low odour, rinsing brushes and thinning it requires no solvents or chemicals – just water.
 Citadel colours are named to suit the fantasy miniatures at Games Workshop, so expect some creative sounding colours!
 Always shake the paint pots before use to give them a good mix, and wash brushes thoroughly straight after each painting session.